 Fetal Risk Summary

-In animal studies, offspring had structural malformations similar to those seen in humans and demonstrated behavioral deficits.
+In animal studies, offspring with prenatal exposure to valproate had structural malformations similar to those seen in humans and demonstrated neurobehavioral deficits.

 - Neural tube defects are the congenital malformation most strongly associated with maternal valproate use.
 The risk of spina bifida following in utero valproate exposure is generally estimated as 1-2%, compared to an estimated general population risk for spina bifida of about 0.06 to 0.07% (6 to 7 in 10,000 births).